bet4a/d3wiki/Stack-Layout.md

 ![stack](stack.png)

-The stack layout operates in an arbitrary two-dimensional *x* and *y* coordinate space, as with other layouts, including [tree](Tree-Layout).
+The stack layout operates in an arbitrary two-dimensional *x* and *y* coordinate space, similar to D3's other layouts, including [tree](Tree-Layout).
 Thus, layers can be stacked vertically, horizontally, or even [radially](http://hint.fm/projects/flickr/).
 While the "zero" offset is the default, a streamgraph can be generated using the "wiggle" offset, which attempts to minimize change in slope weighted by layer thickness.

-In the simplest case, the layer data can be specified as a two-dimensional array of numbers.
-The *y* and *x* accessors are used to define the thickness of each layer at the given position, respectively.
-With the exception of the "expand" offset, the stack layout does not perform any automatic scaling of data.
-To simplify scaling, use this layout in conjunction with a [linear scale](Quantitative-Scales#linear) or similar.
-The stack layout currently requires that the layers are homogenous: each must contain the same number of values at the same *x*-coordinates.
-If your data is not so regular, you will need to reinterpolate the data before computing the stack.

 <a name="stack" href="#stack">#</a> d3.layout.<b>stack</b>()

-Construct a new default layout.
+Constructs a new stack layout with the default offset (zero) and order (null).

 <a name="_stack" href="#_stack">#</a> <b>stack</b>(<i>layers</i>[, <i>index</i>])

-Compute the *y*-coordinate baseline for each series (layer) in *layers*, and then propagate that baseline to the other layers.
+Computes the *y*-coordinate baseline for each series (layer) in *layers*, and then propagate that baseline to the other layers.
+In the simplest case, *layers* is a two-dimensional array of numbers.
+The [y](#y) and [x](#x) accessors are used to define the *y*-thickness of each layer at the given *x*-position, respectively.
+Thus, by default the following attributes are required on each value:

+* x - the *x*-position of the value.
+* y - the *y*-thickness of the value.
+* y0 - the minimum *y*-position of the value (baseline).

+These attributes can be customized by overriding the accessors and the [out](#out) function.

 <a name="values" href="#values">#</a> stack.<b>values</b>([<i>accessor</i>])